ncase/blog/src/posts/lines-on-a-graph.md

 **A:** lol i dunno. i guess everyone's only living at 2% of their true potential

 ( in 2026, i resolve to live up to _5%_ of my true potential! )

+( edit: ok, actual answer to this paradox, I think, is something like "[hyperbolic discounting](https://en.wikipedia.org/wiki/Hyperbolic_discounting) sucks".
+Less jargon-y: human brains tend to overweigh the short-term over long-term, because the short-term is more immediately visible.
+My hope is the "lines on a graph" trick helps work around this brain-glitch, by making the long-term more vivid and _here_. )

 ---